Palashio/libra/info/Reference Manual.md

 Wrapper function used for repeated caching of predictions for text summarization when text summarization query is called

 *Parameters --*

 text: `str`

-String that is from the
+Text that comes from the document/dataset which is being analyzed

 *Returns --*

-predictions:
+predictions: `[]`

+List of performance metrics of predictions made in terms of properly summarizing the document

 #### summarization_query ####